Calling all Trike/PERC/MECL users!

 Some will have switched to alternative chemistries such as Perchloroethylene (PERC) and Methylene Chloride (MECL) but these should also be viewed with extreme caution as strict DEFRA (Department for Environment, Food and Rural Affairs) rules apply to them, and health and safety considerations need to weighed carefully.

-Here’s why – the solvent comparison table below demonstrates that SF80 has the lowest GWP* of any new generation solvent (<2.5 compared to old generation solvents which has GWP of over 11,000), combined with lower Risk Phrase and high cleaning power 99kb.
+Here’s why – the solvent comparison table below demonstrates that SF80® has an exceptionally low GWP* of any new generation solvent (<2.5 compared to old generation solvents which has GWP of over 11,000), combined with lower Risk Phrase and high cleaning power 99kb.
 And, looking forward, there will be no EU 2014 F-gas regulation restrictions looming.

 * GWP (Global Warming Potential) was developed to allow comparison of the global warming impacts of different gases.
 Specifically it measures how much energy the emission of a gas will absorb, relative to CO2 over a specified period.
 The larger the GWP the more that a given gas warms the Earth compared to CO2.
 1kg of CO2 = GWP of 1.